“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 More

-This is not a definitive list and is provided to give readers and understanding of what it will take to move forward with the Big Data Analysis model.
+This is not a definitive list and is provided to give readers an understanding of what it will take to move forward with the Big Data Analysis model.
 Appropriate research and problem definition may reveal additional or fewer requirements.

 Demise of Linear